masa-finance/masa-cli/README.md

 Commands:
-  login                                     Login to the masa infrastructure logout                                    Logout from the masa infrastructure identity                                  Identity commands identity create <soulname> <duration>     Creates a masa identity with soul name identity show                             Shows details about your masa identity soul-name                                 Soul Name Commands soul-name list                            Shows details about your soul names soul-name create <soulname> <duration>    Creates a new soul name
+  login                                     Login to the masa infrastructure version                                   Details about the current version of the cli logout                                    Logout from the masa infrastructure identity                                  Identity commands identity create <soulname> <duration>     Creates a masa identity with soul name identity show                             Shows details about your masa identity identity burn                             Burns your masa identity soul-name                                 Soul Name Commands soul-name list                            Shows details about your soul names soul-name create <soulname> <duration>    Creates a new soul name